tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 It’s also an easy thing to forget to do, which will cause you much hassle later on (like poor Patrick!).
 With smart pointers, the cleanup is done for you!
 That means you don’t have to determine where to place the delete!
-A huge benefit of this is if your program unexpectedly crashes before your program has a chance to deallocate memory, smart pointers will take care of it for you!
-Each smart pointer has a unique set of instructions that determines when it will be deleted.
+Each smart pointer has a unique set of instructions that determine when it will be deleted.
 You will choose which of the smart pointers to use based on the circumstance.
 These aspects will be discussed under each individual smart pointer’s section.